swerling/cosell/README.txt

-Cosell is a minimal implementation of the 'Announcements' observer framework, originally introduced in VisualWorks Smalltalk 7.4 as a replacement for the 'triggerEvent' style of event notification.
+Cosell is a minimal implementation of the 'Announcements' observer framework, originally introduced in VisualWorks Smalltalk 7.4 as a replacement for 'triggerEvent' style of event notification.
 Instead of triggering events identified by symbols, the events are first class objects.
-For rational, please see the original blog posting by Vassili Bykov (refs below).
+For rationale, please see the original blog posting by Vassili Bykov (refs below).

-Pedigree
+Lineage

   This implementation is loosely based on Lukas Renggli's tweak of Colin Putney's Squeak implementation of Vassili Bykov's Announcements framework for